 Historically, in Prato, the concepts of recovery, recycling, reuse have been associated with the virtuosity of the textile district, anticipating the current global guidelines on the Green Economy by decades.
 The concept of “circular economy” has been applied on the textile supply chain and in other supply chains to avoid or reduce the disposal in landfills of considerable quantities of waste with a consequent lower environmental impact; replace the raw material with secondary raw material; develop creativity and new business opportunities.

 The Municipal Operational Plan, adopted in 2019 and drawn up with the participation of the local community, provides for specific actions to reverse and address the climate emergency so that urban areas, the cause of many of the current environmental problems, can also become solutions creators to the problem.
 In this context, the urban forestation strategy of the city is developed which includes a series of multiscale actions that have been developed in the Prato Urban Jungle plan created with P-Nat, coordinated by Stefano Mancuso, and with Stefano Boeri Architetti.

-The pavilion will be dedicated to forestation and to the circularity of the city of Prato, bringing back a multiplicity of experiences and realities that have developed in the territory, starting from the urban forestation plan, up to the realities of the textile district that will bring their experience and expertise in the development of a sustainable industry.
-In addition, the pavilion, entering the context of Favara, will retrace the Prato experiences of reuse of abandoned spaces, which unlike those of Favara, belong to the industrial heritage of the city.
+The pavilion is dedicated to forestation and to the circularity of the city of Prato, bringing back a multiplicity of experiences and realities that have developed in the territory, starting from the urban forestation plan, up to the realities of the textile district that bring their experience and expertise in the development of a sustainable industry.
+In addition, the pavilion, entering the context of Favara, retraces the Prato experiences of reuse of abandoned spaces, which unlike those of Favara, belong to the industrial heritage of the city.